dmnorc/async-conductor/README.md

 });

-// State getters, the same for component and acuired, released for dependancy state. apiConductor.active.then(() => {
+// State getters, the same for component and acuired, released for dependancy state.
+// Attention! - they resolve only when conductor or component in this state, can make infinite await. apiConductor.active.then(() => {
   const logger = apiConductor.get(AsyncLogger);
   logger.info("Conductor estabileshed");